Figma plugins allow you to perform tasks within a file. Plugins can view and interpret layers and objects, manipulate them, or create new ones.

 - Select the plugin from the options:

-- Right-click anywhere on the canvas.
+- Right-click anywhere on the board or editor.

 - Hover over Plugins in the menu.

-- Select the plugin you want to run:
+- Select a plugin to run it.

 - Depending on the plugin, you may need to interact with some UI to perform the user action.
 Complete any on-screen instructions to run the plugin.